vfabing/vfabing.github.io/_posts/2019-12-03-kubernetes-get-new-environment-per-pull-request-using-review-apps.markdown

 You can see how to configure this on the [official documentation](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops#build-validation).

-## Fixing error `A valid name is less than 256 characters in length and does not contain the following characters`
+## Fixing error "A valid name is less than 256 characters in length and does not contain the following characters"
 If you try to create a new Pull Request now, you might see it fail because of a small bug in the `Kubernetes` namespace created, using by default the `Source Branch Name`, which is containing invalid characters for a `Kubernetes` namespace.

 `##[error]Resource name 'refs/heads/MY_PR_NAME' is not valid.
 A valid name is less than 256 characters in length and does not contain the following characters: ',', '"', '/', '\', '[', ']', ':', '|', '<', '>', '+', '=', ';', '?', and '*'.`